-Lot area: 105,267.41 square feet / 2.42 acres APN(s): 4123-004-010 and 4123-004-011
+Lot area: 105,2761 square feet / 2.42 acres APN(s): 4123-004-010 and 4123-004-011

-ACTION(s) Requested:
+➤ ACTION(s) Requested2:

-- ➤ Conditional Use Permit (CUP), pursuant to LAMC Section 12.24 U.26, for a Conditional Use Permit for a 32 percent increase in density beyond the maximum 35 percent permitted in LAMC Section 12.22 A.25, for a total increase in density of 67% to provide a total of 441 residential dwelling units, including 25% of base units (66-units) for Very-Low Income Households. - ➤ Density Bonus (DB), pursuant to LAMC Section 12.22 A.25(g)(3), approval of a Density Bonus Application for a Project having 441 residential dwelling units, including 66 units reserved for Very Low Income households, with the following Off-Menu Incentives: - Off-Menu Incentive, for an increase in the Floor Area Ratio (FAR) to 4.0:1 in lieu of the otherwise allowable maximum of 1.5:1 in the C2-1 Zone; - Off-Menu Incentive, for a decrease in the required Side Yard to 5 feet in lieu of the otherwise required 11 feet in the C2-1 Zone along Truxton Avenue; - o Off-Menu Incentive, for relief from the Downtown Westchester CDO standard 5a, to include residential units on the ground floor in the form of live/work units. - Waiver of Development Standard, for relief from Transitional Height requirements pursuant to LAMC Section 12.21.1 A.10 to permit 96 feet within 100-199 feet of an R1 zone instead of a maximum 61 feet; and, - Waiver of Development Standard, for relief from the Downtown Westchester CDO Standard 5c, to provide a 0-foot setback from the ground floor frontage for the residential floors facing Manchester Avenue in lieu of the otherwise required 5-foot setback. - ➤ Master Conditional Use Permit (MCUP), pursuant to LAMC Section 12.24 W.1 for a Master Conditional use Permit to allow the on-site sale and consumption of a full-line of alcoholic beverages within up to 16,120 square feet of commercial space.
+➤ Density Bonus (DB), pursuant to LAMC Section 12.22 A.25(g)(3), approval of a Density Bonus Application for a Project having 489 residential dwelling units3, including 64 units, reserved for Very Low Income households, with the following Off-Menu Incentives:

+- Off-Menu Incentive, for an increase in the Floor Area Ratio (FAR) to 4.0:1 in lieu of the otherwise allowable maximum of 1.5:1 in the C2-1 Zone; - o Off-Menu Incentive, for a decrease in the required Side Yard to 5 feet in lieu of the otherwise required 11 feet in the C2-1 Zone along Truxton Avenue; - o Off-Menu Incentive, for relief from the Downtown Westchester CDO standard 5a, to include residential units on the ground floor in the form of live/work units. - Waiver of Development Standard, for relief from Transitional Height requirements pursuant to LAMC Section 12.21.1 A.10 to permit 96 feet within 100-199 feet of an R1 zone instead of a maximum 61 feet; and, - Waiver of Development Standard, for relief from the Downtown Westchester CDO Standard 5c, to provide a 0-foot setback from the ground floor frontage for the residential floors facing Manchester Avenue in lieu of the otherwise required 5-foot setback.

-1 Per ZIMAS
+1 Per survey.